 There is also evidence that this gene is involved in the regulation of more than just colour as in both humans and mice, having a nonfunctional receptor seems to be related to how we feel pain.
 Both redheaded humans and red-based mice seem to be able to tolerate more pain and also respond more to pain killers.
 This seems to be linked to this non-functional receptor, which means that even some non redheads who carry the allele may be more tolerant of pain.
 Exactly why is still unknown but often receptors that mediate cell responses can do more than one thing at a time.
 This means that a lot of the seemingly simple mechanisms for colour production have many more and often unforeseen implications.

-In future articles we will discuss how many of the mutations we observe as a colour phenotype do in fact have impacts on other parts of the body in development – and in some cases cause severe problems as a result.
+In future articles we will discuss how many of the mutations we observe as a colour phenotype have other consequences as well – and in some cases cause severe problems as a result.
 We will also see how these basic coat colours are influenced by a variety of modifiers, and white markings, to create the great array of phenotypes we are familiar with.